Finger Test Probes & Accessibility Testing Probes

 Product Details

-- Includes ISO/IEC 17025 accredited certificate of calibration
+- NIST-traceable and ISO/IEC 17025 accredited calibration certificate included

-The TFP-03 is a jointed finger probe for blender-related testing intended to verify basic protection against access to hazardous parts and access with a finger in appliance-specific workflows.
-This probe uses a larger circular stop face than the standard IEC finger arrangement.
+The TFP-03 is a jointed finger test probe intended for blender-related accessibility testing.
+It uses a larger circular stop face than the standard IEC test-finger arrangement.

 Product Details